 In general, people usually take out one of the following types of life insurance:

-Whole of insurance pays out a guaranteed lump sum to your loved ones when you die.
-However, you may be expected to pay premiums until you die or until you’re 90, depending on your policy.
-As the payment is guaranteed regardless of when death occurs, premiums for whole of life insurance tend to be higher.
-Whole of life insurance could work well if you would like to leave your family an inheritance.
+Whole life insurance, or whole of life insurance, pays out a guaranteed lump sum to your loved ones when you die.
+However, you may be expected to pay premiums until you die or until you're 90, depending on your policy.
+As the payment is guaranteed regardless of when death occurs, premiums for whole life insurance tend to be higher.
+Whole life insurance could work well if you would like to leave your family an inheritance.
+It can offer you the peace of mind that your loved ones will be cared for after you die, regardless of when this happens.

 Term life insurance

-This type of insurance pays out if you die within a specific term.
+This type of policy pays out if you die within a specific term.
 For example, you may take out term life insurance for 20 years.
 You will be covered during this period, but there will be no payout for your family if you die after this period lapses.
 This could work well if you have dependents, like children and grandchildren, who will likely become financially independent once they reach adulthood.
-Term life insurance policies have an upper limit of around 85, so they will not be appropriate for everyone.
+Term life insurance policies have a maximum age of around 90, so they are not appropriate for everybody.

-This insurance has the smallest premiums and payouts.
-It is designed to cover the cost of your funeral, which could help your loved ones immensely.
+This type of cover is designed to pay your funeral expenses which could help your loved ones immensely.
 The average cost of a UK funeral is around £5000 currently.
 This price is likely to go up with inflation.
-Still, many funeral covers offer to ’lock-in’ the cost of a funeral at today’s prices when you take out a policy.
+Still, many funeral plans offer to 'lock-in' the cost of a funeral at today's prices when you take out a policy.

 If you are interested in a pre-paid funeral, we have a guide on how these plans work and what is covered here.